AI for Humans: Spotting New Opportunities

 Then ask a harder question: what would your customers actually want this to be?
 What they need and what you’ve been delivering may have quietly moved apart, and AI gives you a way to close that distance that simply wasn’t there before.

-Seeing what’s possible is one thing.
-Knowing when to let AI run with it, when to keep a human hand on the wheel, and when to leave it alone entirely is something else.
-That’s the judgment we’ll explore in Part 3: When to Delegate, When to Lead.
+Seeing the opportunity is the first move.
+The next move is knowing when to let AI run with it, when to keep a human hand on the wheel, and when to leave it alone.
+That is the question Part 3 takes up: When to Delegate, When to Lead.

 Get each new part direct to your inbox.